-- Packing your own boxes (i.e. Packed By Owner or PBO).
-Packing your own boxes may seem like a way to save money, but if the articles you pack are damaged, your mover will not be liable for the contents of those boxes.
+- Packing your own boxes (i.e., Packed By Owner or PBO).
+Packing your own boxes may seem like a way to save money.
+However, if the articles you pack are damaged, your mover is not liable for the contents of those boxes.
 An exception to this is a lost box or carton.
-The mover’s liability is limited on a lost PBO box up to a maximum of $50.00 per box.
+The mover’s liability is limited on a lost PBO box up to a maximum of $50 per box.

 - Choosing Released Value (Basic Coverage) when your goods are valued at more than $0.60 per pound per article.

-- Failing to notify the mover in writing prior to your move about articles of extraordinary value (for example: silverware, china, furs, antiques, oriental rugs, or electronics).
+- Failing to notify the mover in writing before your move about articles of extraordinary value.
+For example, silverware, china, furs, antiques, oriental rugs, or electronics.

-- You are not covered for natural disasters, such as fire, hurricane, windstorms, hail, etc.
+- You are not covered for natural disasters like fires, hurricanes, windstorms, hail, or other storms.

-- Your mover will not handle or transport jewelry, cash, coins, or currency and cannot take responsibility for these items.
+- Your mover will not handle or transport jewelry, cash, coins, or currency.
+They cannot take responsibility for these items.